heytonyy/sudoku-solver/notes.md

                 # -c tessedit_char_whitelist=0123456789: only recognize digits
                 pred = pytesseract.image_to_string(
                     roi, config='--psm 10 --oem 3 -c tessedit_char_whitelist=0123456789')

+                # if the prediction is empty or contains a newline, set the prediction to 0
                 if pred == '' or pred == '\x0c':
                     pred = 0
                 else: